flare-foundation/fdc-suite-deployment/README.md

 EVM verifiers run one verifier API instance per EVM chain. `ETH_NODE_URL`, `FLR_NODE_URL`, and `SGB_NODE_URL` configure the RPC endpoints.

 FDC2 verifiers are deployed separately for each Flare chain.
 The current deployment in `fdc2-verifiers/sgb/` serves SGB with one API instance per source.
 The TEE instance serves `TeeAvailabilityCheck` through the SGB RPC configured by `SGB_NODE_URL`.
 The XRP instance serves `PMWMultisigAccountConfigured`, `PMWPaymentStatus`, and `PMWFeeProof`; it uses both `XRP_NODE_URL` and `SGB_NODE_URL`.
-The payment-status and fee-proof services additionally require PostgreSQL and MySQL databases populated by [verifier-xrp-indexer](https://github.com/flare-foundation/verifier-xrp-indexer) and [flare-system-c-chain-indexer](https://github.com/flare-foundation/flare-system-c-chain-indexer). `FDC2_SGB_DESTINATION_CHAIN_URL_SLUG` identifies this deployment in verifier URLs and defaults to `sgb`.
+The payment-status and fee-proof services additionally require PostgreSQL and MySQL databases populated by [verifier-xrp-indexer](https://github.com/flare-foundation/verifier-xrp-indexer) and [flare-system-c-chain-indexer](https://github.com/flare-foundation/flare-system-c-chain-indexer).
+Verifier URLs for this deployment are namespaced with the destination chain slug `sgb`.

 The SGB deployment enables its dedicated MySQL database and C-chain indexer by default through `FDC2_SGB_COMPOSE_PROFILES=c-chain-indexer`.
-The indexer retains 15 days of history and collects only `TeeInstructionsSent` logs from `FDC2_SGB_FLARE_TEE_MANAGER_CONTRACT_ADDRESS`.
+The indexer retains 15 days of history and collects only `TeeInstructionsSent` logs from the FlareTeeManager contract.
 MySQL is available only inside the Compose network and does not publish a host port.

 To use an external C-chain indexer database, set `FDC2_SGB_COMPOSE_PROFILES` to an empty value and replace `FDC2_SGB_CCHAIN_DATABASE_URL` with the external MySQL DSN.
 Run `./generate-config.sh` again after changing either value.
 Both verifier services remain enabled when the embedded indexer profile is disabled.

 By default, `FDC2_SGB_XRP_DATABASE_MODE=local` attaches the XRP verifier service to the existing `verifier-xrp_default` Docker network and connects to its `database` service directly using `XRP_DB_PASSWORD`.
 Start `verifiers/xrp/` before the SGB FDC2 project.
 To use a remote XRP indexer database instead, set the mode to `external` and set `FDC2_SGB_XRP_EXTERNAL_DATABASE_URL` to its PostgreSQL DSN.
 Regenerating the configuration selects the appropriate Compose file and database URL automatically.

-Set `FDC2_SGB_XRP_SOURCE_ID` to `XRP` for mainnet or `testXRP` for testnet. `FDC2_SGB_CHAIN_ID` must be the network's non-zero base-10 EVM chain ID, and the three current `FDC2_SGB_*_CONTRACT_ADDRESS` values must match the network served by `SGB_NODE_URL`.
+The source ID, chain ID, and contract addresses are fixed in the `fdc2-verifiers/sgb/` example files, so `SGB_NODE_URL` must point at an SGB mainnet node.
 The FDC2 verifier API requires every `VERIFIER_API_KEYS` entry to contain at least 16 characters.

-The example configuration includes the current SGB chain ID, Relay, FlareTeeManager, and TeePayments addresses. `tee.env.example` also supports the optional Relay-cutover pair.
-Leave both values empty until the cutover reward epoch is announced, then set both the replacement Relay address and the exact epoch.
-The epoch must match tee-relay-client, FDC, and FSP configuration.
-Keep the old Relay address configured through the cutover so historical signing-policy lookups remain available.
+The example configuration includes the current SGB chain ID, Relay, FlareTeeManager, and TeePayments addresses, and `tee.env.example` also carries the announced Relay-cutover address and starting reward epoch.
+That epoch must match tee-relay-client, FDC, and FSP configuration.
+The previous Relay address stays configured through the cutover so historical signing-policy lookups remain available.

 ### 2.3 Generating configs for indexers and verifiers